dNhCm/SchoolHelpBot/README.txt

 and write time for the next lesson.
-He has list of commands, for another pupils its just get lesson schedules and time schedule, and for admins to stop, resume, change subject for a day, and stop the bot for the appointed time.
+He has list of commands, for another pupils its just get lesson schedules and time schedule, and for admins to stop, resume, change subject for a day, and stop the bot for the appointed time. he does not leave a trail of messages.

 Setup before starting:
 1. Create new bot by https://t.me/BotFather, setup it anyhow u want.